Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ### Constraining a target CBB <a name="ConstrainingCBB"></a>
 A few ZIBs (e.g. [VisualFunction](https://zibs.nl/wiki/VisualFunction-v3.1(2020EN))) constrain a target CBB.
 To visualize this in a Logical Model, we defined the following guidelines, which should be modelled outside of Forge:
 - Add an element of the reference type with a reference to the target CBB.
+Match the cardinality with the cardinality of the ZIB.
 Add the following comment to this element: _"This CBB constrains the target CBB.
 The following child elements describe only the differences relative to the CBB in the target reference."_
 - Add an child element of the BackBoneElement type and give it the name of the target CBB.
+Set the cardinality to 1..1.
 - Finally only add the elements of the target CBB that are constrained.
 Keep the hierarchy and cardinality as is in the target CBB.

 ### Usage of zib concept examples <a name="ZibConceptExamples"></a>